Benyoucef Benkhedda: Later political career

 A crisis emerged later that month between the provisional government and Ahmed Ben Bella, supported by the 'Frontier Army' and Ben Khedda was forced to stand down to avoid a "fratricidal bloodbath".
 In 1976 he, with three leaders of the war of liberation (Ferhat Abbas, Hocine Lahouel, Kheir-Eddine) signed a proclamation which set about to create a constitutional national assembly, elected by universal suffrage to create a national charter (granted next year).
 The four signatories were placed under house arrest and had their property seized.
 He was released in 1979.

 He wrote probably the most authoritative and accurate book about the twentieth century genesis of the Algerian movement for independence.
 "Les Origines du 1er Novembre 1954", Editions Dahlab, 1989.

 Under the government of Chadli Bendjedid which claimed to be a multi-party system, also in 1989 he created 'El Oumma' with Abderahmane Kiouane and other friends from the liberation war.
-Its objective was the implementation of the Declaration of the 1st of November, 1954, that is: "The sovereign and democratic independent Algerian State within Islamic principles".
+Its objective was the implementation of the Declaration of 1 November 1954, that is: "The sovereign and democratic independent Algerian State within Islamic principles".

 The aim of 'El Oumma' was to work towards a coming together of the Islamist and Nationalist parties for an Islamic society.
 The president, Liamine Zeroual, who had succeeded Chadli promulgated a law prohibiting the use of the word "Islam" by the parties under penalty of dissolution.
 'El Oumma' dissolved, unsuccessful, in 1997.
 At the same time he founded the 'Tadhamoune' with Sheikh Ahmed Sahnoune with the aim of denouncing the state because of serious human rights violations after the military coup of January 1992.